 The NRC program to review activities in this area has four parts.
 The first part is conducted during inspection of the associated inspectable areas within each cornerstone.
 The second part is a semiannual trend review.
 The third part is a sample of issues that are selected annually for more in-depth review.
 The fourth part is a biennial review of the licensee’s PI&R programs.
 The biennial review complements the reviews done throughout the year.
 The results of the biennial review are then integrated with the PI&R insights gained via the other inspections.

 NRC inspectors use licensees’ self-assessments to help direct these baseline inspections into worthwhile areas.
 However, licensees’ self-assessments will not be used to reduce or replace baseline inspections.
-3 provides additional information on the scope and basis for PI&R inspections.
+Exhibit 38 provides additional information on the scope and basis for PI&R inspections.

+A determination that the NRC no longer has confidence in the licensee’s PI&R program implies it is incapable of participation in the ROP because section 2.3.2.a of the Enforcement Policy no longer applies.
+This determination should be coincident with entrance into Column 5 of the Action Matrix or the IMC 0350 Process, an Action Matrix deviation, or other appropriate oversight mechanisms.
+IMCs 0305 and 0350 provide governance for these processes.
+A determination of that level can only be reached by regional management in consultation with the NRR Officer Director and may require approval by the Executive Director for Operations.

 03.03 Event Follow-up

 The NRC normally follows up plant events in three ways: (1) events of low safety significance receive minimal follow up, usually by the resident inspectors, (2) events of moderate safety significance receive more follow up, often by one or two regional inspectors, and (3) events of greater safety significance are followed up by a special team.
 The baseline program is designed to initially screen all operational events and licensee event reports and to follow up only some of the more routine, noncomplex events.
 The baseline program includes a procedure for event follow-up to be used in conjunction with inspections in the various inspectable areas.
 Whether to follow up other events with regional discretionary resources would depend on the significance of the event as determined by the baseline inspection program.